Vansh-kash2023/email-campaign-api/README.md

----

 ## **Personalized Email Drip Campaign API**

 ### **Overview**

 This project provides an API for generating personalized email sequences for Account-Based Marketing (ABM) campaigns.
-It uses OpenAI's GPT model to generate email content based on provided data, including account details, pain points, and campaign objectives.
+It uses Gemini to generate email content based on provided data, including account details, pain points, and campaign objectives.
 The API is built with FastAPI and is ready for deployment using Gunicorn with Uvicorn workers.

 ### **Features**